EpiphanyPrinting/Qidi-Plus-4-Bed-plate-object-detection/README.md

 Anytime you change build plates or damage one enought that it appears as a defect you will need to retake the empty bed photos.
 See step 6.

+If you have any other changes such as front covers/belts accessories in camera view you will need to take new photos.

+If you have a carto/beacon and your wires are all floppy this will probably cause you issues.

+Theres probably more but I've only minimally tested this.

 Obviously if the camera cant see it then it can't be detected so don't go leaving stuff in the front right corner where the camera can't see.

 # Temporary problems
 The End print macro sends it to the bottom of the printer everytime.
 I believe this is being caused by the end gcode in orca slicer.
 Will look into that soon